numpy/numpy/doc/source/user/basics.broadcasting.rst

 to match the other.

-In the following example, both the ``A`` and ``B`` arrays have axes with length one that are expanded to a larger size during the broadcast operation::
+In the following example, both the ``A`` and ``B`` arrays have axes with length one that is expanded to a larger size during the broadcast operation::

   A      (4d array):  8 x 1 x 6 x 1